ckyeungac/deepknowledgetracing/README.md

 - Specify the hidden layer structure by using `-hl`, e.g. `-hl 200 50` implies using 200 units in the first layer and 50 units in the second layer.
 - Specify whether to use gaussian noise on the input data by flating `-gn`.
 - Specify the RNN Cell that to used in the network by `-cell {LSTM,GRU,BasicRNN,LayerNormBasicLSTM}`
-- Far more, please look into the below section of program usage.
+- For more, please look into the below section of program usage.

 # Program usage